catalyst/developing-with-cwp/docs/01_InstallingCWPSilverStripe.md

 ## Ready to go

 You should now be ready to go.
-Check by logging in to the admin section of your site by replacing /dev/build with /admin in the url, i.e. http://museum.local/admin.
+Check by logging in to the admin section of your site by replacing /dev/build with /admin in the url, i.e.
+<a href="http://museum.local/admin" target="\_blank">http://museum.local/admin</a>.
 The user name should be "admin", with the password "password" - this is what was defined in the \_ss_environment.php file.

 ## Notes and Tips